plaunezkiy/redditbot/readme.md

 </div>

 # RedditBot - Video Generator
+If you're like me and are addicted to short videos, have you ever wondered how on earth are there so many of them?
+Well, I tried to answer this question and, in short, you can automate the process. (it's very easy!)

-RedditBot - is a service that allows the user to fill out a form specifying the reddit post, relevant comments and a background video from the provided catalog.
-The form is then converted into a video project that can track the progress of creation and produces a *Voiced Over* video that is ready to be uploaded.
+RedditBot - is a service that allows the user to generate a video that reads out reddit post, relevant comments over a background video from the provided catalog.
+The data is inputed through a form and is then converted into a video project that can track the progress of creation and produces a *Voiced Over* video that is ready to be uploaded.

 The idea is very simple: